LassePSH/portfolio/_posts/2020-07-07-fractality-of-streets.md

 # Fractals in street networks

 Fractals are prevalent in nature, and human structures are no exception.
 Street networks, for instance, exhibit fractal properties and follow a power-law distribution.
+The Power law distribution is a continuous positive-only, univariate distribution that describes a quantity whose probability decreases as a power of its magnitude, i.e.,

+$$
+f(x) = ax{-k}}
+$$

 The figure below shows the degree distribution of 52 different cities using a dual graph representation with a direction continuity approach.